eruffaldi/cmakego/README.md

 ## usage ##

-Make the cmakego.cmake accessible to the cmake using CMAKE_MODULE_PATH and then first include it, then use the command usepackage.
+Make the cmakego.cmake accessible to the cmake using CMAKE_MODULE_PATH and then first include it, then use the command usepackage:

+cmake -DCMAKE_MODULE_PATH=~/Dropbox/repos/cmakego .

 The usepackage syntax is: